BOOK A FREE DISCOVERY CALL

 Step 3: Reclaim your power (3 minutes)

 Lastly, it's time to reclaim your power and embrace your emotions.
-Set the timer for three minutes and answer the questions below.
-If you are done before three minutes thats ok - you can go back and write more.
+Set the timer for 3 minutes and answer the questions below.
+If you are done before 3 minutes, you can go back and write more.
 When the timer is up, stop writing.

 “What did that younger version of me need when they had big feelings?”